 '''

 root@tiger:~# suricatasc

 pcap-file /home/benches/file1.pcap /tmp/file1

 Success: Successfully added file to list

 pcap-file /home/benches/file2.pcap /tmp/file2

 Success: Successfully added file to list

+pcap-file-continuous /home/pcaps /tmp/dirout

+Success: Successfully added file to list

 '''

 You can add multiple files without waiting the result: they will be sequentially processed and the generated log/alert files will be put into the directory specified as second arguments of the pcap-file command.
-You need to provide absolute path to the files and directory as suricata don't know from where the script has been run.
+You need to provide absolute path to the files and directory as Suricata doesn't know from where the script has been run.
+If you pass a directory instead of a file, all files in the directory will be processed.
+If using pcap-file-continuous and passing in a directory, the directory will be monitored for new files being added until you use pcap-interrupt or delete/move the directory.

-To know how much files are waiting to get processed, you can do:
+To know how many files are waiting to get processed, you can do: